 2. Dee Gordon: 'The Secret History of Southend-on-Sea' (The History Press, 2014; ebook version).

 Local legend speaks of an underground passage running from St. Mary's church (TL544285) to the nearby site of the old Hall (TL543287).

 Just within the parish boundary are the few houses and farms that make up the tiny hamlet of Threshers Bush (TL498092).
 Often, it was marked on old maps as Thrushes Bush.
 Leading here from the north is Hobbs Cross Road, known in the middle ages as Triste Street.
-Opposite the only house at the crossroads, and close beside the road, is a small tree tightly enclosed by iron railings, the successor to the landmark known in 18th century deeds as Tricers Bush.
+Opposite the only house at the crossroads, and close beside the road, is a small tree tightly enclosed by iron railings.
+Although the railings are now obscured by branches, this is the successor to the landmark known in 18th century deeds as Tricers Bush.
 Trist (or modern tryst) is a word meaning both an assignation between lovers, and a meeting place for a hunt.
 Certainly this was a known landmark on hunting trails into the 19th century, but perhaps the Tryst Bush was also known for its romantic encounters?

 Source: Linley H. Bateman (ed): 'History of Harlow' (Harlow Development Corporation, 1969), p.57

 Just a snippet here, that the 16th century Bull Inn (TQ833924) once had a smugglers' tunnel leading to the small river flowing through Hockley Woods.

 Source: Dee Gordon: 'The Secret History of Southend-on-Sea' (The History Press, 2014; ebook version).

 The donkey pond